 Lastly, I wanted to mention a newer song.
 Wait by Maroon 5 also makes reference to a woman wearing a dress of a certain color and being judged based on it.
 Here are the lyrics: Dirty looks from your mother / Never seen you in a dress that color, no. Now, you can’t assume that the song intends the dress to be red.
 We’d have to watch the music video to see how this is interpreted.

 Now, the point of this post isn’t to make a judgment of people based on what color they wear, what they wear or even judge the people who do the judging.
 The idea for this post didn’t come out of a negative situation, either.
 In fact, my boyfriend and I were recently at a wedding.
 I wore a gorgeous orange/red dress.
 It was April and cold.
 But I wanted to wear something bright and colorful because, officially, it was spring.
 I really stood out in the crowd because most people wore darker colors because it still felt like winter.
 No there was no judgment of my dress or anything like it.
 I honestly just started thinking about colors and how they’re used in culture.

 Thinking across cultures, red has a variety of meanings.
-From being the color associated with death, to being the color associated with marriage, the interpretation of this color is as wide-ranging as anything.
+From being the color associated with death, to being the color associated with marriage, the interpretation of this color is wide-ranging.

 I mention all of this to say, when you’re world building, even colors can tell the reader something about your world, so don’t skip out on those details.
 Do the characters wear a certain color?
 This is an easy way to differentiate between people or armies of different countries.
 Is there a color they refrain from wearing?
 If so, why?
 You can convey a lot with even the most finite details.